2016-Fall-UPT-PLDA/labs/week-01/README.md

   println(add1.add(42))
 ```

-Functional programming is most likely a bunch of these little pieces but together.
+Functional programming is most likely a bunch of these little pieces put together.
 Of course, this analogy ends here, and I'll let you think about the differences and implications of these differences until next week!

 #### Currying